 Fighting a parking ticket in court

 In recent years, many private car park operators have focused more on issuing dodgy fines than collecting legitimate fees – and the fines are often not enforceable.
-State courts have cracked down on operators such as Ace Parking in Victoria.
+State courts have cracked down on these rogue operators.

 If you receive a speed camera fine, you may be able to get away with a caution.
 You can submit an appeal to the police or road authority in your state for the penalty to be withdrawn, or contest your case in court.

 But any decision will depend on how fast you were going, your driving record, and other circumstances – such as if you weren't the driver or were rushing because of an emergency.

 The circumstances in which a caution can be granted differ from state to state.

 Aside from extenuating circumstances, you may want to appeal a speed camera fine because the speed camera wasn't working properly.
 There's plenty of evidence that the technology is not always spot-on – and it's a longstanding problem.

 In 2017, thousands of speed and red light camera fines were withdrawn in Victoria after it emerged that the technology had been infected with a ransomware virus.

 In early 2014 the ACT auditor-general, Maxine Cooper, issued a report that called the effectiveness and reliability of speed cameras into question.
 "Speed camera reliability is poor, particularly for mobile speed cameras," Cooper told the ABC, adding that more and more motorists were successfully contesting speeding fines in the ACT.